On the quotient of the homology cobordism group by Seifert spaces: Tensor products of almost iota-complexes

 keeping the other basis elements the same (e.g., $b'=b$, etc).
 The reader should verify that this results in the diagram on the right of Figure \ref{fig:C2}, where we consider $\omega$ modulo $U$.
 For example,

 We have marked the dashed red arrows that are congruence modulo $U$ (rather than equality) with congruence symbols to emphasize this point.
+(Here is where we first use the notion of almost local equivalence; in the computations of Section \ref{section-3-iotacomplex}, all of the maps were local equivalences.)
 Note that since $N > M$, we have that $N-M > 0$.
-It is then evident from the right of Figure \ref{fig:C2} that $C(N) - C(M)$ is almost-locally equivalent to the standard complex $(+, -1, +, -N, -, 1, -, M)$, as desired.
+It is then evident from the right of Figure \ref{fig:C2} that $C(N) - C(M)$ is almost locally equivalent to the standard complex $(+, -1, +, -N, -, 1, -, M)$, as desired.

 We now consider the general case, by induction on $m$.
 Suppose we have established the claim for